bmc-labs/runrs/glrcfg/README.md

 }` pattern.

 The components have certain semantics.
-As an example, the `concurrent` field in the global section must be a non-zero positive integer, the `log_level` field must be one of a list of log leves, and the `connection_max_age` must be a Golang duration string (e.g. `1h30m`).
+As an example, the `concurrent` field in the global section must be a non-zero positive integer, the `log_level` field must be one of a list of log levels, and the `connection_max_age` must be a Golang duration string (e.g. `1h30m`).

 Some of these constraints can only be checked at run time.
 In other words, `concurrent` is a `u32`